ouceduxzk/Fine_Grained_Classification/README.md

 1. use pre-trained googlenet
 2. train with normal rates
-3. Achieved 85.9% top1 accuracy and 97% top5 acc with 7200iterations
+3. Achieved 87% top1 accuracy and 97% top5 acc with 10000 iterations

 Lessons learned :